-This development has been the subject of extensive pre-application discussions held with Council officials for over a year.
-Through these discussions, the applicant has taken on board officer advice to reduce the scale of the holiday let accommodation from 3 to 2 units and to reduce the size of the building so that it is more commensurate with the existing range of buildings on a compensatory replacement basis.
-The applicant has agreed to resite the new building so that it overlaps the footprints of the existing three structures - which belittle the character and appearance of the Conservation Area.
-Following their proposed demolition, the applicant seeks to erect a building designed on a simple agrarian form with a smaller cumulative volume than the three structures with a single-storey profile which would not have a materially greater impact upon the openness of the Green Belt and Conservation Area; but would, through the loss of the agricultural buildings and changing the planning land use of the site, delete the future potential risks of residential neighbouring conflicts with such immediate agricultural operations.
+As previously advised, this application has been subject to extensive pre-application discussions.
+Through these discussions, the applicant reduced the scale of the holiday let accommodation from 3 to 2 units and reduced the size of the building so that it is more commensurate with the existing range of buildings on a compensatory replacement basis.
+The applicant agreed to re-site the new building so that it would overlap the footprints of the existing three structures - which belittle the character and appearance of the Conservation Area.
+Following their proposed demolition, the applicant seeks to erect a building having a simple agrarian form with a smaller cumulative volume than the three structures with a single-storey profile which would not have a materially greater impact upon the openness of the Green Belt and Conservation Area; but would, through the loss of the agricultural buildings and changing the planning land use of the site, delete the future potential risks of residential neighbouring conflicts with such immediate agricultural operations.

-Officers furthermore submit that this development fits with Central Government's emphasis placed upon stimulating economic growth, creating and supporting rural businesses and diversity, and job growth - enshrined under the banner of promoting economic, social and environmental sustainability.
-Officers are satisfied that this amended scheme accords with the key elements of the NPPF; as well as the Council's Local and Emerging Plan Policies, and consequently, this application is recommended for permission subject to conditions.
+Officers maintain that this development fits with the Central Government's emphasis placed upon stimulating economic growth, creating and supporting rural businesses and diversity, and job growth - enshrined under the banner of promoting economic, social and environmental sustainability.
+Officers are satisfied that the application accords with the key elements of the NPPF; as well as the Council's Policies, and consequently, this application is recommended for permission subject to conditions.

-RECOMMENDATION - Approve subject to the following conditions:
+RECOMMENDATION: To approve subject to the following conditions: